SF-WDI-LABS/testing-with-rspec/README.md

 <!-- exclude if model validations not studied -->
 #### shoulda matchers

 Previously we talked about model validations.
-You'll probably want to test these.
-The `shoulda matchers` gem provides an easier way to write specs for common model validations.
+You can test these.
+The `shoulda matchers` gem provides an easy way to write specs for common model validations.

 Validating that a Post is invalid without a title: